Saw IV: Plot

-Strahm and Perez arrive on the scene, where it is learned that all of the victims were defended by Art, who is also the lawyer of Jill Tuck, Jigsaw's ex-wife.
+Strahm and Perez arrive on the scene, where it is learned that all of the victims were defended by Art, who is also Jill's lawyer.
 After a photographer is accidentally killed on the scene, Perez finds Billy, Jigsaw's puppet, in the office.
-She is told that Strahm will "soon take the life of an innocent man" and that her "next step is critical".
-Ignoring past clues that she is in danger, Perez continues with the investigation before Billy explodes; she is rushed to the hospital in critical condition.
-Furious, Strahm interrogates Jill, who recounts Jigsaw's backstory.
-She was once pregnant with a boy to be named Gideon, but suffered a miscarriage when Cecil robbed the clinic at which she was employed, and he slammed a door into her stomach.
-She and her husband grew apart and divorced.
-After learning that he had cancer and only a short while to live, Jigsaw placed Cecil in a trap which collapsed prematurely; Cecil then lunged at Jigsaw, but fell into a mesh of barbed wire.
+She is told that Strahm will "soon take the life of an innocent man" and that Perez’s "next step is critical".
+Ignoring past clues that she is in danger, Perez leans toward Billy and is critically injured by shrapnel when its face explodes.
+She is rushed to the hospital.

+After learning that he had terminal cancer, and after a suicide attempt, Jigsaw placed Cecil in his first trap.
+After Cecil got out when the trap broke, he lunged at Jigsaw to attack him but fell to his death in a mesh of razor wire.
 Strahm makes connections from Jill's story to the Gideon Meat Factory, the scene of Rigg's final test.

-Strahm arrives but finds himself lost, accidentally trailing Jeff (from the previous film).
-Rigg, meanwhile, approaches his final test.
-In the next room are Art, Matthews, and Hoffman; it was revealed earlier that if the door was opened before Rigg's time was up, Matthews' head would be crushed between two ice blocks and Hoffman would be electrocuted by a complex device.
-Rigg charges through the door with one second to spare; despite Matthews' attempts to stop Rigg by shooting him, he is killed.
-Rigg shoots Art while, in another room, Strahm faces off with Jeff, who brandishes a gun, unaware that Jeff is frantically searching for his daughter.
-Strahm kills Jeff while Hoffman, who was never in any danger and is Jigsaw's other apprentice, rises and seals an injured Rigg and a bewildered Strahm in the factory.
+Strahm arrives but finds himself lost, accidentally trailing Jeff Denlon.
+Meanwhile, Rigg approaches his final test.
+In the next room are Art, Eric, and Hoffman; it was revealed earlier that if the door was opened before Rigg's timer expired, Eric's head would be crushed between two ice blocks and Hoffman would be electrocuted by a complex device.
+Rigg charges through the door with one second to spare.
+Despite Eric's attempts to stop Rigg by shooting him, he is killed.
+Rigg shoots Art while, in another room, Strahm encounters Jeff, who brandishes a gun.
+Strahm, who is unaware that Jeff is frantically searching for his daughter, kills him.
+Hoffman, who was never in any danger and is revealed to be Jigsaw's other apprentice, rises and seals a dying Rigg and a bewildered Strahm in the factory.

+These games are revealed to have taken place before Jigsaw's autopsy, and Hoffman is warned via the microcassette that he can expect to face a test of his own.